National Cancer Institute

 - Depression in a person with cancer is normal.

-- Treatments are not helpful.
+- Treatments for depression are not helpful.

 - Everyone with cancer faces suffering and a painful death.